microsoft/Quantum/samples/getting-started/azure-quantum/qiskit/README.md

 products:
 - qdk
 - azure-quantum
-description: "This sample demonstrates how to use Honeywell and IonQ via the Azure Quantum service with quantum circuits expressed with Qiskit."
+description: "This sample demonstrates how to use Quantinuum and IonQ via the Azure Quantum service with quantum circuits expressed with Qiskit."
 urlFragment: azure-quantum-with-python-circuits
 ---